-Setting Notes TCY.CLASS The policy to select store files within the same time window.
+Setting Notes hbase.hstore.compaction.date.tiered.window.pol icy.class The policy to select store files within the same time window.
 It doesn't apply to the incoming window.
 Default at exploring compaction.
 This is to avoid wasteful compaction.